NextronSystems/thor-manual/usage/debugging.rst

       C:\nextron\thor>thor64.exe -a Mutex -a EnvCheck -a Users

-You can try to reduce the scope of a module even further by using lookbacks
+You can reduce the scope of a module even further by using lookback
+parameters:

 .. code-block:: doscon